Back to Articles

 Where Work Breaks After Delegation

-Tasks don’t fail in execution.
-They fail in transition.
+Tasks do not fail during execution.
+They fail at the point of transition.

 How Second-Step Decay Appears in Daily Work

 Over time, this creates a pattern.
-Work does not move in a straight line.
-It moves in loops.
-Tasks cycle between “in progress” and “pending” without reaching closure.
+Work no longer moves in a straight line.
+It cycles between in progress and pending, without reaching closure.

-This is what missing ownership looks like in daily work.
+This is what missing ownership looks like in daily execution.

 Delegation is not a single step.
-It is a sequence.
+It is a sequence that must continue beyond the first action.

-When only the first step is assigned and the next step is left open, ownership stops.
-The task loses direction.
+When only the initial step is assigned and the next step is left open, ownership stops.
+The task loses direction at the point where it needs to move forward, and progress depends on someone noticing and picking it up again.

 The Execution Chain: Where Second-Step Decay Actually Happens